 The plan was to then have the newly trained bio-tech engineers train the rest of their organization so all employees would be in compliance with the new standards.

-While The Chief Learning Officer of the safety science company was confident that the engineers knew the content inside and out to train the bio tech engineers, he was not confident that they had the skills to create a powerful Train-The Trainer.
+While The Chief Learning Officer of the safety science company was confident that the engineers knew the content inside and out to train the bio tech engineers, he was not confident that they had the skills to create a powerful Train-the-Trainer workshop.

 Getting from No Formal Training to Certified Trainers